jthernandez999/jthernandez999/README.md

 - I’m currently working on completing the Full Stack Web Development Program at BloomTech.
 - 🌱 I’m currently working on learning algorithms.
-- 🤝 I’m looking to collaborate on entrepreneurial ventures.
+- 🤝 I’m looking to develop my skills as a software engineer / full stack web developer.
 - 💬 Ask me about space or bonsai!
 - ⚡ Fun fact: ...
 I consider myself an amateur astronomer.
 I own a CPC 800 GPS (XLT) COMPUTERIZED TELESCOPE. 🔭 🪐 👽